Kiwi league player Zae Wallace fighting for life after flu turns into serious infection

 A former New Zealand national schools rugby league rep is fighting for his life after the flu turned into a serious infection.

-Former Westlake Boy's rugby league captain Zae Wallace is currently in Auckland hospital on a ventilator, where he has been for the past month.
+Former Westlake Boys' High School rugby league captain Zae Wallace is currently in Auckland hospital on a ventilator, where he has been for the past month.

 He had just returned from Australia to play rugby league for the Northcote Tigers, taking part in one game before he became ill.